klohner/honeywell-wireless-doorbell/README.md

 And this seems to work pretty well to pick up the signal frame data as hex:

 	rtl_433 -f 916800000 -q -X "Honeywell:FSK_PWM_RAW:240:480:400,bits=49,invert,match={4}0x8"

+And this seems to work pretty well to pick up the whole signal with frame data in rows as hex:

+	rtl_433 -f 916800000 -q -X "Honeywell:FSK_PWM_RAW:240:400:560,bits=49,invert,match={4}0x8"

 Note that these don't seem to pick up the all the data frames.
 In my tests, it only seems to pick up 24 of the 50 data frames in the signal.